-Denmark to review EU banking union plans
+Denmark to decide on EU's banking union membership after Brexit

-COPENHAGEN Denmark will review proposals to join the EU's banking union, it said on Tuesday, as Copenhagen's role as a financial center expands and following Britain's decision to quit the bloc.
+COPENHAGEN (Reuters) - Denmark is set to decide on its participation in the EU’s banking union, it said on Tuesday, which could lead to closer ties with the bloc following Copenhagen’s expanding role as a financial center and Britain’s decision to quit the bloc.

 Danish lawmakers concluded in 2015 that it would be in the country’s interests to participate in the banking union, designed to integrate the industry more closely within a single bloc-wide regulatory and supervisory framework.

-But the Danes postponed making a decision then pending clarification of certain matters.
+But the Danes postponed making a decision then, pending clarification of certain matters.

+Brexit and increased focus on Denmark as a financial center made it relevant for the country to now launch a review leading to a final decision by autumn 2019, after Britain’s EU exit has been formalized, Business Minister Brian Mikkelsen said in a statement.

+“We have to look at the consequences of Britain leaving the EU ...
+It means that we lack an important partner because the financial sector will be weakened by us not standing side by side,” Mikkelsen told broadcaster TV2.

 The banking union project suffered a setback last month when Rome closed down two Veneto banks by means of a deal that could cost the Italian state up to 17 billion euros - breaking a principle agreed by European leaders that investors should shoulder the cost of bank failures.